 We are excited to offer a brand new and expanded touring rental program, with 18 pairs of AT skis this season and 5 splitboards.

 We are hoping to have our rental fleet in before the New Year, but our skin tracks may not be ready until January.
 It is recommended to make AT reservations in advance, though you may find stock available to rent for walk-ins.
-Once the fleet becomes available to rent, we will post a google form to make reservation requests Thursday through Sunday.

 All skis are paired with Montana skins and adjustable telescoping safety poles by Rossignol.
 All AT ski rentals will have the Look HM Rotation 10 demo binding.
 This is a lightweight, yet robust touring binding that will translate nicely between groomers and backcountry tours.
 The frameless design weighs only 1440 grams / pair, allows a more natural ski flex for enhanced downhill performance, and features a pivoting pin-tech toe piece for increased elasticity, offering skiers more confident retention and reduced pre-release.